 Lawrence A. Siebert, the president and chairman of the board of directors of Chembio Diagnostics, Inc. beginning at the time of and after the merger, and the president and chairman of Chembio Diagnostic Systems Inc. Since May 2002, held two promissory notes issued by Chembio Diagnostic Systems Inc. One note was issued on August 1, 1999 in the original principal amount of \$338,125, bearing interest at a rate of 11% per annum.
 The other was issued on April 25, 2001 in the original principal amount of \$795,937, bearing interest at a rate of 12% per annum.
 Mr. Siebert converted the entire outstanding principal amount of the 11% note and \$561,875 principal amount of the 12% note into 30 shares of Chembio Diagnostics, Inc.'s series A preferred stock, together with warrants to acquire 1,800,000 shares of common stock at \$.90 per share, pursuant to Chembio Diagnostics, Inc.'s private placement of its series A preferred stock on May 5, 2004.
-The shares of series A preferred stock held by Mr. Siebert are convertible into 1,547,100 shares of Chembio Diagnostics, Inc.'s series A preferred stock and again the series of a preferred stock together with warrants to acquire 4.80,000 shares of December 29, 2004 into 7.80208 shares of Chembio Diagnostics, Inc.'s series A preferred stock on May 5, 2004.
+The shares of series A preferred stock held by Mr. Siebert are convertible into 1,547,100 shares of Chembio Diagnostics, Inc.'s series A preferred stock at \$.90 per share, pursuant to the terms of Chembio Diagnostics, Inc.'s series A preferred stock on May 5, 2004.
+The shares of series A sechanged on December 29, 2004 into 7.80208 shares of Chembio Diagnostics, Inc.'s series A preferred stock on May 5, 2004.
 The shares of common stock at \$.90 per share, pursuant to the terms of Chembio Diagnostics, Inc.'s series A preferred stock on May 5, 2004.
-The shares of common stock at \$.90 per share, pursuant to 1,547,100 shares of Chembio Diagnostics, Inc.'s series A preferred stock on May 5, 2004.
 The shares of common stock at \$.90 per share, pursuant to the terms of Chembio Diagnostics, Inc.'s series A preferred stock on May 5, 2004.
 The shares of common stock at \$.90 per share, pursuant to the terms of Chembio Diagnostics, Inc.'s series A preferred stock on May 5, 2004.
 Approximately \$236,852 of accrued interest on the debt is also due to Mr. Siebert, but is not accruing interest.
-The accrued interest will be paid out according to the terms
+The accrued interest will be paid out according to the terms of Chembio Diagnostics, Inc.'s private placement of its series B preferred stock on May 5, 20